- Previous edition

-By uploading a document or documents in the Quarry Life Award portal (http://www.quarrylifeaward.com/) you are submitting an application for HeidelbergCement’s Quarry Life Awards.
+By uploading a Project Proposal on the Quarry Life Award website (http://www.quarrylifeaward.com/) you are submitting an application to participate in the HeidelbergCement’s Quarry Life Awards.
 By doing so you agree to the Terms and Conditions and consent to be involved in the Competition subject to these Terms and Conditions, as outlined below.

 “Contest” means both the National Competition and the Global Competition for the Quarry Life Awards.

-“Contestant(s)” means a person or persons who take part in the Contest.
+“Contestant(s)” means a person or group of persons, involved with a single proposal, taking part in the Contest.

-“Financial Contribution” means funds provided by HeidelbergCement to offset some costs associated with the research.
-The exact amount will differ between countries.
-A National Award Co-ordinator in each National Contest will be able to provide the number of the exact amount.
-This exact amount will be solely determined by HeidelbergCement.
+“Financial Contribution” means financial contribution provided by HeidelbergCement to partially offset costs associated with the research phase of the contest.
+The National Award Coordinator in each National Contest will be responsible for providing the amount to the Contestant.
+The amount will be at the discretion of HeidelbergCement.

 “Global Competition” means the competition as described in section 8.